 What to Expect:

-You’ll stay in the volunteer/intern house, which is situated in Nature’s Valley about 1km from the office and 1km from the local (and only) shop.
-It’s a 4 bedroom wooden structure and you’ll most likely be sharing a room with another intern or one of our current volunteers.
-There are two house managers and Chewy the dog, who likes to live up to his name and try to help out.
-There are plenty of facilities including an open plan lounge/kitchen where you can cook your meals, a braai out back and washing machine and tumble dryer for you to do your laundry while you’re with us.
-There is no internet or landline at the house, though you’re welcome to head to the office outside working hours to use the wifi there.
+You’ll stay in the intern house, which is situated in Nature’s Valley about 1km from the office and 1km from the local (and only) shop.
+It’s a 3 bedroom wooden structure and you’ll most likely be sharing a room with another intern.
+There are plenty of facilities including a lounge and kitchen where you can cook your meals, a braai out back and washing machine and tumble dryer for you to do your laundry while you’re with us.
+There are WIFI facilities but no landline at the house.

 Why we do it:

 Many hands make light work and the input and knowledge of a conservation student is invaluable in supporting what we do.
 We also recognize that a career in conservation is competitive with many positions requiring lots of experience.
 We’re eager to pass on our knowledge and expertise and develop the next generation of conservationists.
 It’s all about offering enthusiasts the opportunity to gain valuable experience so they can move forward with their careers.
 Many students or recent graduates are unsure just what working for a small conservation NPO is actually like - if that's you why not sign up and come find out!